Behind the Scenes Farm Tour

 Scott filtering milk

 After milking, the first thing our daughter does is bottle feed any calves that are not weaned yet.
-Another bottle is saved for the evening feeding.

 me bottling milk.jpg